STMicroelectronics/meta-st-pkgrepo-updates/README.md

 - python3-jupyterthemes 0.20.0-r0: themes for Jupyter notebooks
 - python3-lesscpy 0.15.1-r0: provide Python LESS compiler

-> **Note:** Jupyter notebooks are only provided for STM32MP2 products running aarch64 architecture.
+> **Note:** Jupyter notebooks are only provided for STM32MP2 products excluding aarch32 architecture and Rust support is only available with aarch64 architecture.

 ## Maintainers